node-organic/organic-oval/README.md

 This is helpful when we dynamically require components, but want all of them registered in the same oval instance.

+### window.ovalRegisterMultiple

+In case we load component from more than one `js` bundles and different bundles contain the same tag, we can set `window.ovalRegisterMultiple` to `true`, which will ignore the second and later requests for registering a tag with a name, that has already been registered.

 ### oval.init(plasma)

 initializes `organic-oval` with *optional* plasma instance